RasmusRPaulsen/DTUImageAnalysis/exercises/ex4-ImageFiltering/readme.md

 5. Describe the effects of applying the mean, the Gaussian and the median filter to images containing Gaussian and outlier noise.
 6. Describe the concept on an image edge.
 7. Describe the concept of image gradients.
-8. Use the Prewitt filter to extract horizontal and vertical edges and their combined magnitude.
+8. Use the Prewitt filter to extract horizontal and vertical edges and their combined magnitude (`skimage.filters.prewitt_h`, `skimage.filters.prewitt_v`, `skimage.filters.prewitt`).
 9. Estimate a threshold in an edge image to create a binary image reflecting the signficant edges in an image.
 10. Implement, test, adapt and evaluate a function that can automatically detect important edges in an image.
 11. Implement and test a program that apply filters to a video stream.